 And typically for most people, the best thing to do is to sign up for a Roth Ira.
 That's for, for the general public, for most people in most income brackets.
 That's the thing you should be doing.
 Maybe in addition to also a 401k if your workplace offers that.
 But um, to sign up for a Roth Ira, it really takes only a few minutes and it's just a basically filling out your personal information and linking your bank account to the, uh, to the investment account so you can transfer money over to it so that you can put money into the investments.

 Where to Set Up an IRA

 03:17 And that's really about it.
 And you can do this.
 There's so many places to do it these days.
 You can do it online obviously, and you can do it at a websites like vanguard, which is really one of the premier sites.
 That's where I placed my, all of my investments and I've been very happy with them over the years.
-A vanguard, each trade, uh, Schwab, um, there literally Ameritrade.
+Vanguard, etrade, Schwab, Ameritrade, and Betterment.

 How to Set Up Your IRA

 04:18 So, um, you know, just look, look for vanguard.
 I don't get any money for that.
 Uh, but that's where I've placed my investments.
 That's where I've placed my trust and it has worked out very well for me over the last 25 years or so.
 So now what you want to do when you opened that account, the first thing you're going to do is you're going to pick a money market account that you will put your money into and when you.

 That's the.
 That's the place where when you have money in your bank and your checking account and your savings account, you'll transfer that money over to, let's say vanguard to your investors, to your Roth Ira and you'll transfer it into that money market fund, and then from that money market fund, you're going to invest in things like stocks, bonds, mutual funds, etfs, lots of different things.